horacej/horacej.github.io/content/writeups/admin/_index.md

 ![lfi forbidden](forbidden_lfi.png)

-Now moving on and trying to examine the JWT token we see that there is a `profile` key in the payload part set to `visitor` which is certainly the way that the app make sure that we're an admin or visitor
+Now moving on and trying to examine the JWT token we see that there is a `profile` key in the payload part set to `visitor` which is certainly the way the app makes sure that we're an admin or visitor

 ![jwt looking weak](jwt_looking_weak.png)